trianglecrm/trianglecrm-php-sdk/README.md

 The corresponding API calls to accomplish the flow list above.

--Typical API method call flow
+Typical API method call flow
 > CreateProspect -\> CreateSubscription -\> Charge

 The first call is the ```CreateProspect``` to create the account in the CRM.